TBeatrix/Deep_learning_nagyh-zi/README.md

 ##Milestone 1
-functions of the files in the repository: milestone1.ipynb:  A teljes kód google colabon futtatható változata.
+functions of the files in the repository: milestone1.ipynb: The whole code in Goggle Colab file.
+It contains extra visualizations and the Facebook and Twitter graph.
-Milestone1        Mappa saját gépen való futtatáshoz
+Milestone1        Directory to run in docker
-  - src/main.py   A futtatandó kód
+  - src/main.py   Script for data downloading
+  - src/data_preprocess  Script for data preprocessing and splitting
-  - Dockerfile    Dockerban való futtatást előkészítő file
+  - Dockerfile
-  - requirements.txt A Docker futtatásához szükséges csomagok és azok használt verziójának a felsorolása
+  - requirements.txt packages and their versions for the Dockerfile

 related works:
 datasets:  https://snap.stanford.edu/data/ego-Facebook.html, https://snap.stanford.edu/data/ego-Twitter.html